-When you first start using Clearview Social, you may notice that our software is split into two sections—Sharing & Results, and Admin Controls.
+When you first start using Clearview Social, you may notice that our software is split into two sections—"User Controls", and Admin Controls.
 Admins can have the ability to create and manage Users, Groups, Queues, and Company Pages, which is quite a bit of power!
-For larger teams, or teams that want more control over what admins are able to do within the software, we offer Group Permissions.
+For larger teams, or teams that want more control over what Admins are able to do within the software, we offer Group Permissions.

-When you are ready to start editing and granting permissions to admins, you can access this feature in the Group Manager.
+When you are ready to start editing and granting permissions to Admins, you can access this feature in the Manage Groups section.
 When you create a new group (or edit an existing one) you will see available Permissions:

 - Approving Queues for sending – If you want a specific Group to proofread or make final edits to a Queue before sending.